 For ~$11 on Amazon, this 7.9 fl oz (233 ml) size book binding glue is UV-resistant, waterproof when dry, and ensures long-lasting adhesion.
 Nevertheless, you may have to apply more glue for a consistent coat, considering it isn’t as dense as other brands.

 I highly recommend this product if you’re on a budget and sticking to more straightforward projects.
 For instance, this is a great option to apply the perfect bound technique to assemble paper pads of soft cover books.

-Also, because it is more watery, using a brush instead of squeezing this product directly from the bottle onto your surface will allow you to have greater control over glue application as you work through your project.
+Also, because it is more watery, using a brush instead of squeezing this product directly from the bottle onto your surface will allow you to have greater control as you work through your project.